adipandas/adipandas.github.io/_pages/about.md

   - /about.html
 ---

+## Hello World
-PhD Candidate in [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html) specializing in Robotics at [University of Cincinnati](https://www.uc.edu/).
+I am Aditya.
+I am from Pune.
+Currently, I am pursuing PhD in [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html) specializing in Robotics at [University of Cincinnati](https://www.uc.edu/).
 I am advised by [Dr. Manish Kumar](https://researchdirectory.uc.edu/p/kumarmu) and [Dr. Ali A. Minai](https://eecs.ceas.uc.edu/~aminai/).
 My research is focused on embodied intelligence in robots.
+I completed my Masters in Mechanical Engineering from University of Cincinnati in Summer 2017 and Bachelors in Mechanical Engineering from University of Pune in 2014.

 Research Interests
 ======